yeslogic/prince-docs/docs/styling.md

     }
 ```

-Note that by default, the element will be floated to the top or bottom of the column it appears in.
-This should mostly work as intended, since a normal page is a layout with one column.
-However, earlier implementations of page floats with the [`float`](css-props.md#prop-float) property would float to the top of a page also in a multi-column layout.
+Note that by default, the element will be floated to the top or bottom of the *column* it appears in.
+This should mostly work as intended, since a normal page can be considered simply as a layout with one column!
+However, earlier implementations of page floats with the [`float`](css-props.md#prop-float) property would float to the top of a *page* also in a multi-column layout.
 If the previous behaviour is the desired one, the following style rule needs to be added to your stylesheet:

 ```
     * { float-reference: page; }